f5devcentral/f5-agility-labs-xc/docs/class2/lab7.rst

 deliver and secure APIs.
 This lab's tasks will walk through the configuration steps and note additional configurations available.

-* **API Discovery**: Provided via machine-based learning processes, enables visualiation of the API Framework, assesses use of end-points, discovers new end-points based on flows, identifies use of sensative information,
+* **API Discovery**: Provided via machine-based learning processes, enables visualization of the API Framework, assesses use of end-points, discovers new end-points based on flows, identifies use of sensitive information,
   and enables swagger file export.

-* **API Protection**: Encompasses a set of defintions and controls to protect and secure the functions, use and endpoints of the delivered API's framework.
+* **API Protection**: Encompasses a set of definitions and controls to protect and secure the functions, use and endpoints of the delivered API's framework.

 Task 1: Swagger File Import & Version Control